elbertronnie/proof-of-location/README.md

 ## Acknowledgments

+I would like to thank the organizers of the Polkadot Cloud hackathon for providing the opportunity to create a Blockchain.
+Special thanks to the Substrate and Polkadot communities for their invaluable resources and support.
+I would also like to thank my friends who provided me with their Raspberry Pi for testing and helped in recording the physical demo.

-This project was submitted to the "Build Resilient Apps with Polkadot Cloud" hackathon.
+This project was submitted to the **Build Resilient Apps with Polkadot Cloud** hackathon.
 The presentation is available [here](https://docs.google.com/presentation/d/1EBB28O8JHHKbdNopGoujANowPjOCaK3CN_OvF_tEO2Y/edit?usp=sharing).
-The project was built with the following technologies:
+The video is available [here](https://youtu.be/sdNUI49zW_4).
+This project was built with the following technologies:

 - [Substrate](https://substrate.io/)
 - [Polkadot SDK](https://github.com/paritytech/polkadot-sdk)
+- [Subxt](https://github.com/paritytech/subxt) for Substrate client interactions
 - [BlueZ](http://www.bluez.org/) for Bluetooth functionality
 - [egui](https://github.com/emilk/egui) for GUI development
 - [axum](https://github.com/tokio-rs/axum) for HTTP server